 Affiliate marketing has grown from fringe side hustle to one of the most popular ways to make money online.
 And with the potential for almost anyone with a website to generate a great source of recurring revenue, it’s not hard to see why.

 In 2020, the total value of the affiliate marketing industry was estimated at $17 billion.
 And as the world of work-from-home solopreneurs and digital nomads continues to grow, the forecast for affiliate marketing as an industry looks bright.

-So you’ve chosen your path as an affiliate marketer, you have your niche, your website, and (hopefully) some kind of content strategy.
+So you’ve chosen your path as an affiliate marketer; you have your niche, your website, and (hopefully) some content strategy.
 But waiting for your organic traffic to kick in can be a lengthy game – so what’s a savvy digital marketer to do?

 Enter paid traffic sources.

 There are various options for paid traffic sources for affiliate marketing, and we’re going to summarize the pros and cons of each in this post.

 Before we look at the platforms, though, we’re going to look at the world of paid traffic.

 Paid traffic is any form of website traffic that has been purchased by the advertiser.
 There are various forms of paid traffic available for digital marketing, with various benefits for each.
 The typical model for paid traffic is either using Pay Per Click (PPC) or Pay Per Thousand impressions (CPM, or cost per mille).

 However, there are also other forms of paid traffic, including: